DustinWatts/FreeTouchDeck/README.md

 The hardware I currenlty use is:

-- an ESP32 DEVKIT V1 (WROOM32) (Partion scheme: NO OTA with 2MB app and 2MB SPIFFS)
+- an ESP32 DEVKIT V1 (WROOM32) (Partition scheme: NO OTA with 2MB app and 2MB SPIFFS)
 - an 3.5" (480x320) TFT + Touchscreen with ILI9488 driver and XPT2046 touch controller

 # !- Library Dependencies -!